janverschelde/PHCpack/src/Python/PHCpy3/doc/source/blackbox.rst

 the four different types of root counts.
 The structure of the output in ``s`` is described in the next section.

+If multitasking is applied in the solver, providing a larger than one value for the option ``tasks``, then the multi-homogeneous and the general linear-product Bezout numbers are not computed, because of the pipelined polyhedral homotopies.
+In pipelined polyhedral homotopies, the computation of the mixed volume is then done by one task, while the other tasks take the mixed cells and run the polyhedral homotopies to solve a random coefficient start system.
+This random coefficient start system will then be used to solve the given system, so there is no need for a start system based on a Bezout number.

 representations of solutions of polynomial systems
 --------------------------------------------------